SixArmDonkey/magicgraph/README.md

 Persistence is optional, and it's possible to create object factories without using the persistence package.

 Magic Graph persistence uses the repository and unit of work patterns.
-Any type of persistence layer can be used, and it is not limited to SQL.
-Transactions can occur across different database connections and storage types (with obvious limitations).
-Currently Magic Graph includes MySQL/MariaDB adapters out of the box, and additional adapters added in future releases.
+Currently Magic Graph includes MySQL/MariaDB adapters out of the box, and additional adapters will be added in future releases.

 All examples in this documentation will assume that you want to use the persistence package.